tux-00/routemanager/README.md

 Manage routes to deal with overlapping networks.

 ## Use case
-When you need connections to multiple clients/networks, sometimes are trying to access a network that is already taken by another
+Suppose you need to connect to multiple clients/networks configured with the same network IP for any reason.
+This app provide a way to easily change routes to switch between different clients/networks.

 routemanager provide a way to easily manage routes.

-**Warning:** as routemanager is changing routes, be warefull with this app.
+**Warning:** as routemanager is changing routes, be carefull with this app.

 ## Installation
 ```